ujjwalks96/green-blue-health-exposure-khordha-cuttack-odisha/README.md

 ## 11. Policy Implications

-**For Urban Planning Departments:**
+### - For Urban Planning Departments

-The EHEI map and LISA cluster analysis provide neighbourhood-level evidence for prioritizing green infrastructure investment.
-The 8,617 Low-Low cluster cells represent the highest-priority intervention targets.
-The typology classification enables differentiated policy: dense urban cores need vertical greening, cool roofs, and permeable surfaces, while peri-urban transition zones need land use controls that preserve existing vegetation before it is converted.
-The GeoPackage output can be loaded directly into municipal GIS platforms for spatial planning workflows.
+The EHEI and LISA cluster analysis provide neighbourhood-level evidence to guide targeted green infrastructure investments.
+The identified 8,617 Low-Low clusters represent priority zones for immediate intervention.

+The typology-based approach enables differentiated planning strategies:
+- **Dense urban cores:** Promote vertical greening, cool roofs, and permeable surfaces
+- **Peri-urban transition zones:** Implement land-use controls to prevent premature loss of vegetation

+All outputs are delivered as GeoPackage layers, allowing seamless integration into municipal GIS systems and existing planning workflows.

-**For Climate Resilience Planning:**
+### - For Climate Resilience Planning

-The heat stress layer and its relationship to vegetation cover provide a spatial template for urban cooling strategies.
-Scenario B demonstrates that riparian buffer restoration delivers disproportionate cooling benefit along the Mahanadi corridor, where evaporative cooling from water surfaces compounds with vegetation transpiration.
-This finding supports integrated water-green infrastructure planning rather than treating the two as separate investment streams.
+The spatial relationship between heat stress and vegetation highlights actionable cooling pathways.
+Scenario analysis demonstrates that **riparian buffer restoration along the Mahanadi corridor delivers disproportionately high cooling benefits**, due to the combined effects of evapotranspiration and water-based cooling.

+This provides strong evidence for:
+- Integrating **blue-green infrastructure planning**
+- Moving beyond siloed investments in water and vegetation systems

-**For Public Health Governance:**
+### - For Public Health Governance

-The population-weighted analysis shows that 63% of residents (approximately 30.9 million people) live in environmentally poor or very poor conditions.
-The SHAP analysis confirms that population density is the dominant driver, suggesting that environmental health interventions must be coupled with density management and proportional infrastructure provision.
-Building more housing without proportional green space creates accelerating, not linear, environmental health decline.
+Population-weighted analysis indicates that **63% of residents (~30.9 million people)** are exposed to poor or very poor environmental conditions.

+SHAP-based insights reveal that **population density is the dominant driver of environmental degradation**.
+This implies that environmental interventions must be coupled with density management, and infrastructure provisioning must scale proportionally with population growth.
+Unregulated densification risks triggering non-linear declines in environmental health rather than gradual degradation.

-**For Smart Cities Mission and AMRUT:**
+### - For Smart Cities Mission and AMRUT

-The scenario comparison provides cost-effectiveness evidence suitable for budget justifications.
-Scenario C delivers 33 times more population benefit than Scenario A for approximately 6 times the intervention intensity.
-The non-linear return profile favours ambitious integrated programmes over minimal incremental greening.
-The interactive dashboard provides the communication vehicle for presenting these findings to non-technical decision-makers.
+Scenario comparisons provide clear evidence for investment prioritization:
+- **Scenario C delivers ~33x higher population-level benefits** compared to Scenario A
+- At only ~6x the intervention intensity

+This highlights a non-linear return on investment, favouring integrated, large-scale interventions over incremental approaches.

+The interactive dashboard serves as a decision-support tool, enabling communication of complex spatial insights, evidence-based budget justification, and engagement with non-technical stakeholders.
 ---

 ## 12. Limitations and Future Work